Last Updated – Sept 2022

 Caplin Point Labs is one such company in this sector which is engaged in the business of producing and selling generic pharmaceutical products both domestically and overseas markets.
 The pharmaceutical company currently produces medicines and sells largely to overseas developed markets such as the USA, China, Europe and others which are large consumers of medicines.
 The company’s API and formulation R&D would help it address multi-tier products including simple and complex molecules with competitive firewall to block a new entrant of their size in the markets for a fairly long period.
 It has a R&D/sales ratio of 9% which is higher than its peers and is crucial for pharma companies as higher R&D spends can help companies discover/improve current molecules and other offerings, which can help in improving its market share.

-On financials, the company has been generating strong operating margins ranging between 30-35% over 2016-21 and has also been growing its operating cash flows by 41% CAGR over the same period.
-Caplin Point has delivered a 5-year average ROE of 33% over 2017-21 which is strong among peers (industry average ROE stands at 23%) while the 5-year average ROCE stands at 41.8% for the same period.
-On valuations, the company trades at a P/E ratio of 20.7x which values it attractively given the industry average P/E currently stands at 33x.
+On financials, the company has generated a strong five year operating margins of 32.2% in FY22.
+Caplin Point has delivered a 5-year average ROE of 29.4% over 2018-22 which is strong among peers (industry average ROE stands at 23%) while the 5-year average ROCE stands at 37.2% for the same period.
+On valuations, the company trades at a P/E ratio of 19.3x which values it attractively given the industry average P/E currently stands at 25x.

 On risks, the pharma business involves high amounts of regulation and changes in such regulations can impact their business and in turn profitability.
 Another risk factor is regarding discovery of new solutions, while Caplin Point has a high R&D/Sales ratio, it might not be able to generate a new solution and may lose out to competitors.
 Accordingly, investors should be cautious and closely monitor these factors.

-The company has delivered strong operational performance over the years, with consistent profit and revenue growth of 10% and 8% CAGR over the past 10 years while delivering a 5-year average ROE of 22.7% and ROCE of 32.9% over the same period.
-The company has delivered a strong OCF/EBITDA of 73.7%, indicating a high level of operating profit convertibility into cash flows.
-It also offers investors with a strong dividend yield of 5%.
-Unlike its peers, ITC is undervalued despite delivering a similar rate of growth as compared to its peers, with P/E of 19x vs industry average P/E of 43x.
+The company has delivered strong operational performance over the years, with consistent profit and revenue growth of 8.36% and 7.87% CAGR over the past 5 years and have delivered a 5-year average ROE of 23.2% and ROCE of 32.7% over the same period.
+It also offers investors an attractive dividend yield of 4.26%.
+However, ITC is undervalued despite delivering a similar rate of growth as compared to its peers, with P/E of 19.3x vs industry average P/E of 25x.

 The company faces risks from regulation for the cigarette industry which can impact the pricing power for ITC, impacting revenues and growth.
 Another risk is from competitors as the industry sees intense competition, hence the company needs to be very proactive with their strategy.